 A channel through which trade affects skill requirements is innovation.
-Building on the seminal peper by Acemoglu (1998), Hanlon (2015) provides evidence that changes in the relative supply of inputs drives the direction of technological process.
+Building on the seminal paper by Acemoglu (1998), Hanlon (2015) provides evidence that changes in the relative supply of inputs drives the direction of technological process.
 Bustos (2011) documents an increase in technology upgrading for firms facing tariff reductions in Argentina due to a free agreement with Brazil.
 Bloom et al. (2016) emphasize how exposure to import competition from China generates innovation in Europe and shifts employment towards more technologically advanced firms.
-Thoenig and Verdier (2003) examine skill-biased effects of trade through technological change.
-In their model, firms respond to foreign competition by shifting innovations toward skilled labor intensive technologies, contributing to the increase in the occupational wage inequality.
+Thoenig and Verdier (2003) examine skillbiased effects of trade through technological change.
+In their model, firms respond to foreign competition by shifting innovations towards skilled labor intensive technologies, contributing to an increase in occupational wage inequality.
 Tanaka (2020) investigates the rapid opening of Myanmar to foreign trade after 2011 and finds that exporting has large positive impacts on sales, employment, working conditions, and wages.
-A second channel by which trade generates an impact on the labor market is offshoring.
-By analyzing Danish firms and workers, Hummels et al. (2014) estimate that offshoring increases wages for highly skilled workers and generates wage losses for routine-based jobs.
-In line with this, Hijzen et al. (2005) show that international outsourcing has had a strong negative impact on the demand for unskilled labor in the United Kingdom, while Becker et al. (2013) associate offshoring with a shift in the labor demand toward more non-routine and interactive tasks, and highly educated workers.
+Another channel by which trade generates an impact on labor market is offshoring.
+Analyzing Danish firms and workers, Hummels et al. (2014) estimate that offshoring increases wages for highly skilled workers and generates wage losses for routine-based jobs.
+In line with this, Hijzen et al. (2005) show that international outsourcing has had a strong negative impact on the demand for unskilled labor in the United Kingdom, while Becker et al. (2013) associate offshoring with a shift in labor demand towards more non-routine and interactive tasks, and highly educated workers.
 This paper integrates these two lines of research by causally identifying skill-biased effects of changes in trade opportunities for firms exposed to automation or offshorability.